Home

 Opened: New Theatre, London, January 20, 1949

-Cast: Vivien Leigh (as Lady Teazle), Laurence Olivier (Sir Peter Teazle), Terence Morgan (Charles Surface), Peter Cushing (Joseph Surface), Peggy Simpson (Maria), Eileen Beldon (Mrs. Candour), Bernard Merefield (Crabtree), Mercia Swinburne (Lady Sneerwell), and Dan Cunningham (Sir Benjamin Backbite).
+Cast: Vivien Leigh (Lady Teazle), Laurence Olivier (Sir Peter Teazle), Terence Morgan (Charles Surface), Peter Cushing (Joseph Surface), Peggy Simpson (Maria), Eileen Beldon (Mrs. Candour), Bernard Merefield (Crabtree), Mercia Swinburne (Lady Sneerwell), and Dan Cunningham (Sir Benjamin Backbite)

 Comments